browserengineering/book/book/reflow.md

 }
 ```

-This should draw a box around the element we are currently hovering
+This should draw a box around any element we hover over.
+Let's
-over.
-Let\'s add this line to our browser stylesheet and try to
 implement it.
 First, we need to parse the `:hover` selector.
-To do that,
+Start
-we create a new kind of selector:
+with a new selector class:

 ``` {.python}
 class PseudoclassSelector: